-- EMBARK (formerly Early College for ME) through the high school-to-college transition.
-The program works with Maine students who may need additional support as they transition from high school to college and connects them to the career, academic, and financial resources they need for success in and beyond community college.
-Advisors travel to high schools to meet individually with students and create personal relationships that students rely on during the transition to college.
-The program's outcomes indicate that the early advising and guidance have a lasting impact, as Embark students who enroll in community college are more likely to return for their second year and graduate on time. - TRIO Student Support Services Programs at each of our colleges.
+- EMBARK, DUAL ENROLLMENT, AND HIGH SCHOOL PATHWAYS (formerly Early College for ME) through the high school-to-college transition.
+EMBARK works with Maine students who may need additional support as they transition from high school to college and connects them to the career, academic, and financial resources they need for success in and beyond community college.
+These high-school based advisors meet individually with EMBARK and dual enrollment students and create personal relationships that students rely on during the transition to college.
+The program's outcomes indicate that the early advising and guidance have a lasting impact, as Embark students who enroll in community college are more likely to return for their second year and graduate on time.
+Central to that advising is connecting goals, job opportunities, and post-secondary education to help high school students identify a path and start their academic journey while in high school. - TRIO Student Support Services Programs at each of our colleges.
 These programs are designed specifically to serve low-income, first-generation college students and offer comprehensive, individual support through academic planning, tutoring, financial aid assistance, financial literacy, and guidance in course selection and registration. - On-campus employment opportunities that allow students to build their work schedule around their classes and provide them with a stronger sense of community and a stronger support network. - Intensive college readiness experiences offered at no cost in the summer before student enrolls in a program of study. - Guided Pathways streamline a student's journey by providing structured choice, revamped support, and clear learning outcomes to help students achieve their goals.
 At the heart of Guided Pathways is a recognition that the current self-service model of community colleges leads many students to unintended dead ends or unforeseen detours in the form of excess or out-of-sequence credit.
 The four pillars of Guided Pathways are: clarify the path (creating clear pathways to employment and further education); enter the path (help students choose); stay on the path (support students to stay on their path); and ensure learning (follow through and ensure results).